Skip navigation

 Exams and Tests

 A physical examination typically reveals a firm lump in one of the testicles.
-When the health care provider holds a flashlight up to the scrotum, the light does not pass through the lump.
+When your health care provider holds a flashlight up to your scrotum, the light does not pass through the lump.
 This test is called transillumination.

 Other tests include: